 Prospects and Salary for Veterinarian Medicine Careers

 Most veterinarians begin as assistants in established practices.
 Once more experienced, they either set up their own practice, purchase an established one, or become partners in an existing practice.

 Becoming a partner involves a higher level of responsibility, with the need for more business and management skills.
 There is also a need for more financial input and, with it, financial risk.

-Veterinarians can further specialize, either by focusing on a particular kind of practice or by continuing training in a particular field.
+Veterinarians can further specialise, either by focusing on a particular kind of practice or by continuing training in a particular field.

 General career related articles:

 - Best Paying Careers for women and men

 - Best rated home based businesses

 - List of Different Careers - US / Canada

 - Aquaculture careers